 We still had some time after enjoying the view of the waterfall to take a short look at the town.
-Unfortunately, the Folk's Museum was still closed so we proceeded to the small Maritime Museum which was basically looks like just a huge container.
-We went in, but it disappointingly looked like a hangar with mostly scrap metals so we were out in no time.
-We had no problem catching the Snæfellsnes route bus at 11:30 a.m. by sterna, which also left from the gasoline station in Olafsvík where we arrived with the straeto bus.
+Unfortunately, the Folk's Museum was still closed, so we proceeded to the small Maritime Museum which basically looked like just a huge container.
+We went in, but it disappointingly looked like a hangar with mostly scrap metals, so we were out in no time.
+We had no problem catching the Snæfellsnes route bus at 11:30 a.m. by sterna, which also departed from the gasoline station in Olafsvík where we arrived with the straeto bus.
 The sterna bus comes from Reykjavík, continues on a round trip to Stykkisholmur, Olafsvík, Arnarstapi and other places before it goes back to Reykjavík.
 The Snæfellsnes area was with a tour guide.

 The young and engaging woman on the bus who guided the tour soon started to tell us about the Snæfellsnes peninsula and some of its sagas and Icelandic mythology.
-She also told us about the dark months in Iceland in winter and the rough nature, which clearly influenced the creating of trolls, elves and their stories.
-After crossing the mountains with the bus and had a short stop by the road for a photo, the next short stop was to take a look at the former home (from afar) of Iceland's first or worst serial killer, which come a little bit as a surprise.
-From there we continued to the first big stop, the wonderful Arnarstapi.
+She also said about the dark months in Iceland in winter and the rough nature, which undoubtedly influenced the creating of trolls, elves and their stories.
+After crossing the mountains with the bus and had a shortstop by the road for a photo, the next shortstop was to take a look at the former home (from afar) of Iceland's first or worst serial killer, which come a little bit as a surprise.
+From there we continued to the first big stop, the beautiful Arnarstapi.
 It's a village with a small fish port, surrounded by the sea, the Snaefellsjökull (Volcano) and lava landscape.
-Of course the Snaefellsjökull glacier was made famous by Jules Verne in his Journey to the Center of the Earth.
+Of course, the Snaefellsjökull glacier was made famous by Jules Verne in his Journey to the Center of the Earth.

-From Arnarstapi the guide walked with everyone who wanted to walk (and obviously everyone wanted) along the dramatic coast with a lot of cliffs along the path and through the lava field going to another village of Hellnar.
+From Arnarstapi the guide walked with everyone who wanted to walk (and apparently everyone wanted) along the dramatic coast with a lot of cliffs along the path and through the lava field going to another village of Hellnar.
 There, we went to the Information Center of the Snaefellsjökull National Park which doubles as Museum and café.
-An old little church was nearby overlooking the sea on one side and the glacier on the other side.
+A little old church was nearby overlooking the sea on one side and the glacier on the other.

 The bus continued from Hellnar to Djúpalónssandur where we walked down to the black pebbled beach.
 I took my first beach photos in Iceland.

 The bus continued from Hellissandur back to Reykjavík, but our individual tour was not over.
-I asked the driver to let us out next to the waterfall, the Kirkjufellsfoss which is along the road and about 3 kilometers west outside the village near the scenic mountain of Kirkjufell.
-We arrived at the waterfalls at around 4.15 p.m. and our bus from Grundarfjörður only leaves at around 7:00 p.m. so we had plenty of time to take photographs and walk to the village to catch our bus.
+I asked the driver to let us out next to the waterfall, the Kirkjufellsfoss which is along the road and about 3 kilometres west outside the village near the scenic mountain of Kirkjufell.
+We arrived at the waterfalls at around 4.15 p.m., and our bus from Grundarfjörður only leaves at about 7:00 p.m., so we had plenty of time to take photographs and walk to the village to catch our bus.